-Limitations of Heat and CO Alarms
+Limitations of Fire and CO Alarms

+Multi-Sensor Fire and Carbon Monoxide Alarms can significantly help to reduce the risk of fire and CO fatalities.
+However independent authorities have stated that these systems may be ineffective in some situations.
+There are a number of reasons for this:

-- Mains powered Alarms will not work if the mains power supply is off or disconnected and the backup battery is depleted. - The Alarms may not be heard.
+- The Alarms will not work if the mains power supply is off or disconnected and the backup battery is depleted.
+Test regularly to ensure the power supply is functioning as required. - The Alarms will not detect the danger if sufficient Smoke/Heat/CO does not reach the Alarms.
+Smoke/Heat/CO may be prevented from reaching the Alarm if the fire / burning fuel appliance is too far away, for example, if it is on another floor, behind a closed door, in a chimney, in a wall cavity, or if the prevailing air drafts carry the Smoke/Heat/CO away. - The Alarms may not be heard.
 The sound output is loud but it may not be heard behind a closed door or if it is too far away.
 Interconnecting Alarms greatly improves the probability that they will be heard.
 The Alarm may not wake up somebody who has taken alcohol or drugs.
-The alarm sound may be masked by other sounds such as T.V., stereo, traffic noise etc. This Alarm is not designed for people with impaired hearing. - Heat Alarms will not detect fire if sufficient heat does not reach the Alarms.
-Heat may be prevented from reaching the Alarm if the fire is too far away, for example, if the fire is on another floor, behind a closed door, in a chimney, in a wall cavity, or if the prevailing air drafts carry the heat away.
-Interconnecting heat alarms with smoke alarms located throughout the house or premises will significantly improve the probability of early detection. - The Heat Alarm may not detect every type of fire to give sufficient early warning. - Carbon Monoxide must enter the CO Alarm for it to be detected.
-There may be Carbon Monoxide in other areas of the house (e.g. downstairs, in a closed room etc) but not in the vicinity of the CO Alarm.
-Doors, air draughts and obstructions can prevent the CO from reaching the Alarm.
-For these reasons we recommend CO Alarms are fitted both near and in bedrooms, particularly if bedroom doors are closed at night.
-Additionally, install in rooms where members of the household spend much of their time, and in rooms with potential sources of CO gas. - The Alarms don't last indefinitely.
-The manufacturer recommends regular testing and replacement after, at most, 10 years, as a precaution.

-- CO Alarms are not a substitute for life insurance.
+The alarm sound may be masked by other sounds such as T.V., stereo, traffic noise etc. This Alarm is not designed for people with impaired hearing. - The Alarms may not detect every type of fire to give sufficient early warning. - The Alarms don't last indefinitely.
+The manufacturer recommends regular testing and replacement after, at most, 10 years, as a precaution. - This Alarm is not a substitute for life insurance.
 House-holders are responsible for their own insurance.
-The CO Alarm warns of increasing CO levels, but we do not guarantee that this will protect everyone from CO poisoning. - CO Alarms are not suitable as early warning Smoke Alarms.
-Some fires produce Carbon Monoxide, but the response characteristics of these CO Alarms are such that they would not give sufficient warning of fire.
-Smoke Alarms must be fitted to give early warning of fire. - This CO Alarm does not detect the presence of natural gas (methane), bottled gas (propane, butane) or other combustible gases.
+The Alarm warns of increasing CO levels, but we do not guarantee that this will protect everyone from CO poisoning.

+This Alarm does not detect the presence of natural gas (methane), bottled gas (propane, butane) or other combustible gases.
 Fit combustion gas alarms to detect these.

-Note: Carbon Monoxide Alarms, with electrochemical sensors have a cross sensitivity to hydrogen.
-This means that they can alarm due to sensing hydrogen.
+Note: This Alarm contains an electrochemical sensor which has a cross sensitivity to hydrogen.
+This means that they can alarm due to sensing hydrogen

-WARNING: THIS CO ALARM IS DESIGNED TO PROTECT INDIVIDUALS FROM THE ACUTE EFFECTS OF CARBON MONOXIDE EXPOSURE.
+WARNING: THIS ALARM IS DESIGNED TO PROTECT INDIVIDUALS FROM THE ACUTE EFFECTS OF CARBON MONOXIDE EXPOSURE.
 IT WILL NOT FULLY SAFEGUARD INDIVIDUALS WITH SPECIFIC MEDICAL CONDITIONS.
 IF IN DOUBT CONSULT A MEDICAL PRACTITIONER.